graph-massivizer/ts2g2/docs/index.md

 When choosing the next node, the following strategies have been implemented so far: random node, random node neighbour, random node degree, random walk, random walk with restart, random walk with jump.

-## Publications
+<>## Citing our work

-When using this work for research purposes, we would appreciate it if the following references could be included:
+<>When using this work for research purposes, we would appreciate it if the following references could be included:

-Below we provide a curated list of papers related to our research in this area: